Top Tips For Getting Game Development Funding

 Where crowdfunding gets tricky is in promotion.
 You need to have a really good strategy for promoting your crowdfunded game.

-Grants are another source of game development funding that you can pursue.
+Grants are another source of acquiring financial support.
 Many organizations — including Unreal and CryEngine — offer grants for indie studios.